mataroa-blog/mataroa/README.md

 Deployment is configured using [uWSGI](https://uwsgi.readthedocs.io/en/latest/) and [Caddy](https://caddyserver.com/).

+A [server playbook](/docs/server-playbook.md) document is also available, based on Ubuntu 20.04.

 Remember to set the environment variables before starting `uwsgi`.
 Depending on the deployment environment, this could mean directly exporting the variables or just sourcing `.envrc` (with all production variables — including `NODEBUG`):